Kankenny/react-notebook/README.md

 # My React Notebook

-A library to summarize all the React Concepts I have encountered and learned
+A library to summarize all the React concepts I have encountered and learned

 ## Want to try yourself?